Environmental law: Fish and game

 Fish and game laws regulate the right to pursue and take or kill certain kinds of fish and wild animal (game).
 Such laws may restrict the days to harvest fish or game, the number of animals caught per person, the species harvested, or the weapons or fishing gear used.
 Such laws may seek to balance dueling needs for preservation and harvest and to manage both environment and populations of fish and game.
 Game laws can provide a legal structure to collect license fees and other money which is used to fund conservation efforts as well as to obtain harvest information used in wildlife management practice.

+Illegal fishing often gets unreported with little to no regulation for transporting goods in facilities.
+Overfishing has impacted fisheries with a decline in economic growth and destruction of ecosystems.
+Marine resources would cause pressure among other countries relying on fishing for providing food in communities if illegal fishing isn't managed carefully.
+Another issue is an increase in marine pollution that has a decline of fish population with ocean disposals of toxic waste and lack of oxygen produced, which makes harvesting fish difficult to accomplish.

 Principles

-Environmental law has developed in response to emerging awareness of and concern over issues impacting the entire world.
+Environmental law has developed in response to emerging awareness of—and concern over—issues impacting the world.
 While laws have developed piecemeal and for a variety of reasons, some effort has gone into identifying key concepts and guiding principles common to environmental law as a whole.
+Some laws are seen as temporary or transitional where political realities prevent adoption of more ideal rules.
+Pope Francis in his 2015 encyclical letter Laudato si' acknowledged that "political realism may call for transitional measures and technologies, so long as these are accompanied by the gradual framing and acceptance of binding commitments".

 The principles discussed below are not an exhaustive list and are not universally recognized or accepted.
 Nonetheless, they represent important principles for the understanding of environmental law around the world.